past Tense in German Grammar

 In casual German, it is more common to use the present perfect tense to talk about the past.

-However, we still use the simple past of the verbs to be/have to describe facts and states in the past.
+However, we still use the Simple Past of the verbs to be/have to describe facts and states in the past.

 Example: Der Radweg war fantastisch und ich hatte viel Spaß.